VGGatGitHub/QOSF-cohort3/README.md

-# Project 1: An Exploration of the Vehicle Routing Problem
+# Main Project: An Exploration of the Vehicle Routing Problem

 ## Table of Contents